HomeVisionXL Plugins

 Returns the filename of the current schedule file.

-hvSendCommand command ?timeOut?
+hvSendCommand command ?timeout? ?repeat?

 Send command to the HomeVision controller.
 The procedure returns any data in the controller's response.
 A timeout in milliseconds can be specified which defaults to 2000.
+The maximum number of attempts to send the command and get a response may be specified using the repeat argument.
+HvXL will perform up to 2 attempts by default.

 hvSerialConfigure port setting ?value?